 Your first visit to Drewyer Dentistry establishes a vital foundation for our relationship with you.
 During the first visit, we make sure to obtain important background information, like your medical history, and give you time to get to know your doctor.
 To understand what to expect for your first visit to our practice, please read through this page.
 You'll find all the practical information you need, such as a map and directions to our office, practice hours, payment policies and more.
 There's also background information about our committed

 and our first visit procedures.
-You can even save some time at your first visit by printing out and completing the patient forms in advance of your appointment.
+You can get a head start on your first visit by completing the new patient forms online in advance of your appointment.
 Check out our descriptions of services and FAQ's for more information.

 All of us at Drewyer Dentistry have a shared commitment to sustaining our practice as the best place to come to work and the best place to come for dental care.
 We want our patients to know enough about their dental wellness to appreciate the high quality of care we provide.